Q: Can we set up our checking account in the name of Florida Federation of Garden Clubs?

 Q: When are renewal dues payments due?

-On August 1, any member that has not renewed will automatically change to a Suspended/Archived status.
+On August 1, any member that has not been renewed will automatically change to a Suspended/Archived status.
 This is also in accordance with the By-Laws: the delinquent date is August 1.

 Q: How do I pay my dues?